hypocorism/p1/README.md

 p1

 Date
 9/19/2014

 Live URL
 http://p1.dwastudent.me

-Created By
-Constructed by Benjamin Glover using Sublime Text 2 and the Foundatio Framework.
+Made by Benjamin Glover using Sublime Text 2 and the Foundation Framework.

-Description
+Description:
 This site is a student's portfolio for a class, "Dynamic Web Applications".
 It details personal questions and answers, and provides a list of links to other class projects.

 Outside code
 Foundation: http://foundation.zurb.com/templates.html